syafiq9326/syafiq9326/README.md

 # Hello World, I'm Syafiq👋

 ## About Me
-- Spearheading automation pipelines and developing full-stack applications.
+- Tech enthusiast with a passion for fintech, AI, and full-stack development.

   <div align="center">
     <br/>